dfintha/barge/README.md

 - `lines`: Displays the amount of lines of source code for the whole project.
 - `analyze`: Performs static analysis for the C/C++ source files in the project.

+The `build`, `rebuild`, and `run` subcommands have an optional argument, which represents the mode of the build.
+The currently supported modes are `debug` and `release`.
+If none is specified, `debug` is the default.

+In `debug` build mode, the executable contains its debug symbols, and is optimized for debugging, while in `release` mode, the symbols are stripped, and the executable is optimized for fast execution.

 ## The project file

 The user can specify the settings to their project by changing `barge.json` at